 Summerdale is a horror novel about addiction: four gay men, four addictions, one landlord from hell.
 It’s set in [Chicago neighborhood] Andersonville, not far from Lakeview, where Gaybash takes place.
 Summerdale is a cross-street in the neighborhood, and it’s also the name of a rooming house run by a friendly-seeming landlord named Mr. McGreevy.
 In each chapter, the story follows one tenant as he enters the house and slowly surrenders to his addiction under Mr. McGreevy’s deepening influence.
 Does Summerdale House exist?
 It’s certainly real to the tenants who live there.

-I’m serializing the novel, releasing the first chapter as an e-book in October of this year and the next two chapters on a mystery timeline in 2018.
+I’m serializing the novel, releasing the first chapter as an e-book in October 2018 of this year and the next two chapters on a mystery timeline after that.
 I like the suspense of waiting for the next chapter—it’s something Mr. McGreevy would do!
 I’ll release the fourth and final chapter in October of next year along with the complete ebook and paperback versions.
 Those who support my Kickstarter will get some nice bonuses with it.

 For the cover artwork of Summerdale, I’m very excited to partner with artist TD Collins [no relation], who writes and illustrates his own graphic novel series, Occultation (I’m the model for The Hammer in Occultation III).
 TD has an amazing eye for detail and context and each ebook chapter will have its own cover that depicts the character.
 I’m very proud to debut the Summerdale full-novel cover with Manhattan Digest!